 Do you have a gym membership that you don’t really use?

 Start with the ones that bring you the least happiness (or simply not using) and work backward.
 We don’t want to suck all of the joy out of your life especially when you have two little kids at home!
 That’s a recipe for unnecessary stress.

 An easy way to save money is to move your savings from your brick and mortar bank down the street to a high-yield savings account.

-We went from PNC Bank where we were making 0.01% interest to Ally Bank where we’re now making 2.2% interest (and rising).
+We went from PNC Bank where we were making 0.01% interest to Ally Bank where we’re now making 1.6% interest.
 This simple switch could help you save hundreds per year.